Nicrom098195/NicOS-apps/README.md

 I suggest you to use an **<iframe>** tag for the code, and inserting the webpage you want to see.

 The final result should be like [this](https://github.com/Nicrom098195/NicOS-apps/blob/main/apps/demo_app/app.json)

+After this, you must to upload the file onlino to any hosting like [Pastebin](https://pastebin.com/) or [GitHub](https://github.com/), and to paste the URL of the file in the Packages installer.
+Now you have a basic NicOS app, and you can do now any application you want, fantasy is the only limit.